đ Table of contents

 Exercise 6

 Inspection enables adaptation.
-What does it mean and how is adaptation performed in different Scrum events?
+What does it mean and how is adaptation performed with different artifacts and in different Scrum events?

 Exercise 7